AlexMihai1126/LightsOut_Arduino/README.md

 ## Components used:
 8x8 LED matrix with MAX7219 driver, 16x2 LCD module (and 330 ohm resistor for current limiting the backlight LED), joystick, red pushbutton, Arduino UNO, breadboard for the internal wiring, a 10k potentiometer for contrast adjusting the display, passive buzzer (with 100 ohm limit resistor), light sensor (for auto brightness of the displays) and lots of foamboard for making the enclosure.

+## Known issues:

+LEDs do not blink properly when selected
+Auto brightness controller does not work as expected (and is currently disabled)